Defending the CDL Holder for DUI

 INFORMAL REVIEW: If you want the department to conduct an informal review, you must request such review at the location indicated on the reverse side.
 Your request must be submitted in writing within ten calendar days after the date of disqualification, and include your complete name, address, date of birth, driver license number, residence and work telephone numbers, date of issuance of notice of disqualification, and county where disqualification occurred.
 This review shall consist solely of an examination of the materials submitted by you and the law enforcement officer or correctional officer.

-If you need reasonable facility accommodations due to a disability in order to appear for a hearing, include this information in your request.
+If you need reasonable facility accommodations due to a disability to appear for a hearing, include this information in your request.
 You will be advised of the review hearing date.

 As a result of the informal or formal review, the hearing officer shall determine by a preponderance of the evidence whether sufficient cause exists to sustain, amend, or invalidate the disqualification.